 What is a Second in Command – 2iC?

 If you haven’t heard the term second in command (2iC) before, you may be more familiar with terms like deputy, or executive officer (XO), some may call the role a #2 (of course, that can have a different meaning … so I’ll stick to 2iC).
 A 2iC comes from military terminology.
-In its simplest terms, 2iC refers to the person in authority or command who is taking care of the details at the next layer down from the CEO or president.
+In its simplest terms, 2iC refers to the person in authority or command who is taking care of the details at the next layer down from the supervisor.
+A Second in Command isn’t just for the CEO anymore.
+If C-Suite leaders want success from their entire organization, every leader, especially those with significant impact on people and/or money, needs to have their own Second in Command.

 2iC vs. a Chief of Staff vs. a Chief Operating Officer